Libvirt Realms

 Hosts

-Hosts are managed from the Management tab in the tiCrypt user interface.
-Administrators are able to add, enable, disable, and remove hosts from this interface.
+Hosts are managed from the tab in the tiCrypt user interface.
+Administrators can add, enable, disable, and remove hosts from this interface.

 Each host's configuration consists of the following pieces of information: